microsoft/botbuilder-utils-js/packages/botbuilder-http-test-recorder/README.md

   });
 });
 ```
-Results from luisRecognizer.recognize will reflect the stored LUIS response.
+Results from `luisRecognizer.recognize(...)` will reflect the stored LUIS response.
 At no point will an actual LUIS endpoint be hit by the TestAdapter

 ## API